aadib2/Infrahub-Forum-Site/README.md

-# Web Development Final Project - *Infrahub*
+# Web 102 Class Capstone Project - *Infrahub*

 Submitted by: **Aadi Bery**

-This web app: **is an open forum for anyone curious or interested about construction, architecture, transportation, engineering, etc...
-Users can create their own posts and even comment and like on others.**
+This web app: **is an open forum for anyone curious or interested about construction, architecture, transportation, engineering, sustainability, etc. Users can register for an account and log in to access the forum dashboard and site features.
+Logged in users can create, edit, delete, and like posts, as well as comment on posts.
+They can also filter posts through search, popularity, and date.
+I learned a lot through this project so enjoy!**

-Time spent: **9** hours spent in total
+## Created using React / Vite, and Supabase

 ## Required Features

 The following **required** functionality is completed:

 - [x] **Web app includes a create form that allows the user to create posts**
   - Form requires users to add a post title